-Before we get too far into discussing the layout and capabilities of VMware Monitoring in Foglight[®] Evolve Cloud, we must understand the different roles the various physical and virtual objects play within the overall virtual infrastructure.
+Before we get too far into discussing the layout and capabilities of Foglight[®] for VMware, we must understand the different roles the various physical and virtual objects play within the overall virtual infrastructure.

 The vCenter[®] Server and VMware[®] ESX[®] Servers provide the physical foundation for the vSphere[®] infrastructure.